MRI Contrast Lawyers No Longer Reviewing New Cases

 There are alternatives to an enhanced MRI with contrast, but they do have limitations.
 Feridex, I.V. is an iron-containing injectable solutation and Teslascan is a maganese-containing injectable solution.
 However, these non-gadolinium MRI contrast dyes are only approved for evaluation of liver lesions.
 There are other imaging contrast agents, however, they require an xray, as opposed to an MRI.

 MRI CONTRAST LAWSUIT

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential MRI lawsuits for those with kidney problems who developed the disorder as a side effect of the MRI contrast.
-If you, a friend or family member believe you may have a claim, request a free consultation and case evaluation.
-There are no fees or expenses unless a recovery is obtained.
+The lawyers at Saiontz & Kirk, P.A. are no longer reviewing additional MRI lawsuits for those with kidney problems who developed the disorder as a side effect of the MRI contrast.